blcxtranslations/blcx/_translated/chapter-0039.md

 The details in the jade slip were very clear, even the items for sale were listed in detail.
 This made Lin Xuan very happy for it saved him a lo of effort.

 Skipping other things, Lin Xuan looked for the cultivation techniques first.
 For low level cultivation techniques, they had over a dozen of different kinds of techniques.
-This caused 林轩心思又活泛起来了.
+This caused Lin Xuan to start planning again.
 Although the Floating Cloud Valley taught low level cultivation techniques, but they only gave out some very common techniques to unimportant disciples.

 The really good low level cultivation techniques were only taught to the few outstanding elite disciples.

 This was the reason why even though he used a large amount of pills and put in lots of effort in cultivating and had still yet to break into the fifth layer.

 Although the Soaring Cloud sect could not compare to the Floating Cloud Valley, that that was based on the number of high levelled cultivators each sect had and the quality of their mid level cultivation techniques.
-Just comparing low level cultivation techniques, 双方其实不相伯仲。
+Though just comparing low level cultivation techniques, they were both on par.

 Then why shouldn't he purchase a exquisite low level cultivation technique.
 This way, his cultivation progress would be more smooth and much faster.